zzhangjii/learning-library/workshops/docker/windows/README.md

   ENTRYPOINT ["dotnet", "aspnetcoreapp.dll"]
   ```

-- Create a `.dockerignore` file in the same directory to exclude unwanted binary andbuild files.
+- Create a `.dockerignore` file in the same directory to exclude unwanted binary / build files.
 This reduces the Docker image size.
 Put the following in the file:

   ```
   bin\